-Many business owners and employees are wondering what life will look like after the coronavirus pandemic ends and life gets back to “normal.”
+More than a year after the COVID-19 pandemic initially forced the implementation of shelter in place and social distancing regulations throughout the US, many business owners and employees are still wondering what life will look like after the coronavirus pandemic ends and life gets back to “normal.”

 With such an unprecedented situation upon us, it’s difficult to know exactly what “normal” will look like when we emerge on the other side.

-After shelter in place and social distancing regulations have been lifted, we’re confident in saying that everyday life will likely look a bit different.
-In the wake of the pandemic’s wide-sweeping effects, there’s a very good chance things will never be quite the same.
+In the wake of the pandemic’s wide-sweeping effects, we’re confident in saying that everyday life will likely look a bit different.
+There’s a very good chance things will never be quite the same.

 Office Life Following the COVID-19 Pandemic

-We can’t say for sure how it’s all going to go down once we’re no longer required to socially isolate, but we do have a few predictions about what you can expect when it comes to returning to the office following the pandemic.
+We can’t say for sure how it’s all going to go down once we’re no longer required to socially isolate and work from home, but we do have a few predictions about what you can expect when it comes to returning to the office following the pandemic.

 Open Office Plans May Begin to Phase Out